domingomartinezt/Java-example/README.md

 Contains the Managed Beans for the view controller tier and the implementation of Primeface.
 #### \WebContent
 Contains the implementation of the view tier using HTML, PrimeFaces, XHTML and CSS.

-## 3D
-In this folder you will find some of mine 3D design and blueprints to construct two of those designs.
-I have learned by myself tools to work with 3D modeling and CAT software.